Business (BNSS)

 Prerequisites: Consent of instructor.

-Intensive applied learning experience in a private or public organization under the supervision of a business professional.
-One internship of at least 4 credits may be counted toward some business majors.
+Intensive applied learning experience in a private, public, or nonprofit organization under the supervision of an experienced professional.

-Prerequisites: GPA of at least 2.500 or higher in business major courses with 12 credits in the Business Department completed or in progress; and approval of advisor and departmental internship coordinator before starting the internship.
+Prerequisites: For Sport Management major and minor, cumulative GPA of at least 2.000 and approval of advisor and departmental internship coordinator before starting the internship.
+For all other business majors and minors, GPA of at least 2.500 or higher in business major courses with 4 credits in the Business Department completed or in progress; and approval of advisor and departmental internship coordinator before starting the internship.

 (EXPERIENTIAL LEARNING)